All Episodes

 So you're going to have black markets.

-But what I was suggesting to you is liberals who say high taxes on work and capital have no effect.
+But what I was suggesting to you is liberals who say high taxes on work and capital have no effect, they assume production, people will work perpetually for the benefit of the collective and all that nonsense turn at 180 when it comes, while we all know that high taxes on cigarettes will reduce consumption.

-They're newfound supply siders.
+They're newfound supply-siders.

-So that's that was my larger point.
+So that was my larger point.

-Speaking of cigarettes, wait till you hear the latest on what the SS folks want to do, the stop smoking crowd, you're not going to believe it.
+Speaking of cigarettes, wait till you hear the latest on what the SS folks want to do, the stop smoking crowd.

 Talk about power being consolidated.